 Identifying stressors in the canine workplace is critical to effectively managing them.
 Workplace stress is often complex, yet therapists are expected to deal with multiple issues on a daily basis.
 These may include high workloads, interpersonal conflicts, poor resources, lack of support, financial demands, changing workplace practice etc.

-“Even seemingly minor issues such as technical glitches, running late, or managing a complex case all accumulate over time and can have a negative impact on the therapist’s wellbeing.”
+“Even seemingly minor issues such as technical glitches, running late, or managing a complex case, accumulates over time and can negatively impact on your wellbeing.”

-It’s therefore essential to implement effective stress management strategies.
-Fostering a supportive and positive work culture is fundamental in optimising the physical, mental, and emotional health of the therapist, plus improve the success of the business!
+Therefore it’s essential to implement effective stress management strategies.
+Fostering a supportive and positive work culture is fundamental in optimising the physical, mental, and emotional health of the therapist, plus improve the success of the business.

 There should be clear communication within the business, conflicts should be addressed promptly and confidentially and opportunities provided for appropriate training, professional CPD and personal development.